Greenwood High International School

 Greenwood High is an educational institution in Bangalore, Karnataka, India.
 It has pre-schools located in Koramangala, Jayanagar, J P Nagar, Electronic City and main campuses in Sarjapura, Bannerghatta, and Whitefield.

 The pre-school campuses follow a mix of Montessori, Froebel's (Kindergarten), Howard Gardner's Multiple Intelligence Theory, and Daniel Goleman’s Emotional Intelligence Theories.

 Curriculum

-Greenwood High follows IB DP (International Baccalaureate Diploma Program), IGCSE (International General Certificate of Secondary Education) ICSE (Indian Certificate of Secondary Education) and ISC (Indian School Certificate) curricula.
+Greenwood High follows IBDP (International Baccalaureate Diploma Program), IGCSE (International General Certificate of Secondary Education) ICSE (Indian Certificate of Secondary Education) and ISC (Indian School Certificate) curricula.
 It has completed the IB authorization process in 2011 and became an IB world school.
 Presently it is offering IB diploma program from ages 14 up to 19 years for secondary school.
 Greenwood High is now affiliated to ISC also started in 2015-16.